Blood sausage: Argentina, Uruguay, Paraguay

 Morcilla is also eaten inside a sandwich called "morcipán", especially in the Río de la Plata.
 Morcilla is a component of the asado criollo, a regional mixed grill or barbecue meal.
 In Uruguay and in Argentina, a sweet version, usually called morcilla vasca, including raisins and pine nuts is popular; some vendors even add chocolate, caramelised orange peels, peanuts, and other dried fruits.
 Uruguayans usually are fond of sweet or salty morcilla, and most restaurants and supermarkets carry both versions.
 In Paraguay, it is mostly known under the name mbusia, a guaranization of the word morcilla.

 Brazil

 In Brazil there is a version of the blood sausage called chouriço or morcela (sometimes the Castillian Spanish version morcilla is used as well), consisting of a fresh sausage made of the blood and fat from pork and usually rice.
 It is a variation of the Portuguese blood sausage, and it is known for its deep dark color.
 In some regions, it is popular on barbecues (Churrascos) as a starter.
+Like in Uruguay, sweet blood sausage is also popular, known as chouriço doce.